mattburman/dotfiles/README.md

 # dotbot

-Dotbot is makes it easier to install dotfiles by taking a `install.conf.yaml` of symlinks and creating them, and running shell commands
+Dotbot makes it easier to install dotfiles by taking a `install.conf.yaml` of symlinks and creating them, and running shell commands